 As one of Thailand’s most respected recovery centres, The Dawn is fully equipped to treat the psychological conditions that contribute to the formation of codependent relationships, along with related afflictions such as depression, anxiety and insomnia.
 We also offer therapy for families or couples as part of our inpatient programme, in order to initiate positive change and improve family dynamics.

 The Dawn’s mental health professionals can help you recover from mental health issues, showing you how to end a codependent relationship and truly move forward.
-To learn more about how our world-class treatments and services can guide you toward a balanced and satisfying life, contact The Dawn today or call +66 63 048 4877 for immediate assistance.
+To learn more about how our world-class treatments and services can guide you toward a balanced and satisfying life, contact The Dawn today for immediate assistance.